vivarium-collective/phage-cycle/README.md

 This project uses bigraph operations to simulate a toy model of the lytic and lysogenic cycles.
-This requires phage attachement, gene insertion, gene integration, gene expression, gene replication, cell division, phage assembly, and lysis.
+This requires phage attachment, gene insertion, gene integration, gene expression, gene replication, cell division, phage assembly, and lysis.

 ![phage](doc/_static/Phage.JPG)